Skip to main content

 • Result field path

-(For more content about time macros and parameters, see Dynamic Time Macros, Global Parameters).
+For more information about time macros and parameters, see Dynamic Time Macros and Global Parameters.

-Note: Incremental updates can only be configured for datasets in extraction mode (when creating a dataset, select "Extraction" connection method).
+Incremental refresh can only be configured for datasets in Extract mode.

-For error details, see Data Volume Exceeds Allowed Threshold
+For error details, see Data Volume Exceeds the Allowed Threshold.

-Web Service supports supplementing global parameters, time macro parameters, user basic parameters, and tokens in request parameters, request body, and pre-operations.
-The filling instructions for related parameters are now introduced to help users get started quickly.
+Web Service supports Global Parameters, time macro parameters, user basic attribute parameters, and tokens in request parameters, the request body, and pre-operations.
+The following section explains how to fill in these parameters to help users get started quickly.